DanielChronlund/DCToolbox/README.md

 Run a Microsoft Graph query.

-<h3>Enable-DCAzureADPIMRole</h3>
+<h3>Enable-DCEntraIDPIMRole</h3>

-Activate one or more Azure AD Privileged Identity Management (PIM) role with PowerShell.
+Activate one or more Entra ID Privileged Identity Management (PIM) role with PowerShell.

 <h3>Get-DCPublicIp</h3>